Using High-Level Patterns to Estimate How Humans Predict a Robot will Behave: Introduction

 \fig{front} highlights this difference.
 Existing works often treat humans as if they were robots, and expect the human to predict the individual accelerations and steering angles of the autonomous car.
 By contrast, we assume that humans look for repeated patterns of behavior (e.g., going straight, merging lanes), and then classify the robot's actions under one of these high-level patterns (see \fig{front}, right).

 In this paper, we apply our hypothesis to create an algorithmic, data-driven method to estimate how humans predict a robot will behave.
 Specifically, we develop an autoencoder that inputs recent human and robot behaviors and embeds these trajectories into a discrete latent space (Section~\ref{sec:method}).
 This learned latent space (a) inherently forces an information bottleneck that leads to coarse, human-like predictions, and (b) classifies the input trajectories into the discrete, high-level behaviors that were observed in the training dataset.
 We show, these discrete latent values often correspond to human-friendly patterns: e.g., merging in front of the human, remaining in the same lane, or merging behind the human (Section~\ref{sec:sim}).
 When we decode these discrete latent representations, the robot obtains a vector field of predictions over the environment's state space.
-In practice, this enables the robot to estimate how the human thinks it will move right now (in its current state), and also during future timesteps (at other environment states).
+In practice, this enables the robot to estimate how the human thinks it will move right now (in its current state) and also during future timesteps (at other environment states).
 Our initial user study suggests that the second-order ToM predictions obtained using this vector field better align with actual human predictions than existing baselines (Section~\ref{sec:user}).
+Additionally, we validate our model's ability to capture high-level movement patterns across a large, real-world dataset for driving domains (Section~\ref{sec:dataset}).

 Overall, we make the following contributions:

 \p{Formulating Human Predictions of Robot Behavior} We formalize our second-order ToM setting, where the human reasons over their own intent and their prediction of the robot's behavior.
 The human knows their prediction but not the robot's true policy; conversely, the robot knows its policy, but not how the human predicts it will behave.